Hedge fund short-sellers to target Wal-Mart Mexico

 Walmex is due to report results on Monday.
 Mexico's largest retailer is expected to report a 14.1 percent increase in first-quarter profit, helped by a broad pickup in consumer spending as well as aggressive promotions that boosted sales.

 Walmex has expanded rapidly since Wal-Mart opened its first store outside the United States in Mexico City in 1991, then part of a joint venture.
-In 2011, the Mexican unit reported total sales of 379 billion pesos ($29 billion).
+In 2011, the Mexican unit reported total sales of 379 billion pesos (17.98 billion pounds).
 Walmart's fiscal 2012 sales, for the year ended January 31, were $443.85 billion.

 (Additional reporting by Jessica Wohl, Editing by Tiffany Wu and Diane Craft)